 Quintana stayed at Encompass Health Cypress for nearly a month, achieving new successes each week.

 One of her biggest goals, Quintana said, was to be able to eat whatever she wanted.
 She knew walking would come in time, but swallowing solid food was her top priority.
 She arrived at Encompass Health Cypress only able to eat thick liquids—which meant even Coke, her favorite, had to be thickened for her to consume.
+Speech language pathologists worked with Quintana to regain the ability to swallow, and to drink her first Coke since her stroke.

 “Even if I had to learn to talk later, I wanted to eat whatever I wanted.
 All I wanted was a Coke—I cried over it,” she said.
 “I kept progressing until my swallowing was back to normal.
 Once I finally passed the swallow test, Sheila, the hospital CEO, brought me a Coke to celebrate.”